|Rating:||8.8 / 10|

 |Durability||1.6 / 2|

 Carrying water on the trail is only half the equation.
 In many places we hike, at least in western countries, we take for granted we will have access to good quality supplies of clean water right?
-While the answer is usually yes this is not a guarantee and what we see is not necessarily all that we get.
+While the answer is usually yes however this is not a guarantee and what we see is not necessarily all that we get.

 I travelled through India a few years ago and managed to pick up a severe case of Giardia that took me six weeks on a fairly strong course of antibiotics to get rid of; an experience that I never, never, ever, want to repeat.
 Don’t be fooled here, Giardia, and other water born pathogens exists in Australia and there have even been outbreaks in town water sources in the past.
 As a result of this I am extremely cautious when collecting water on the trail and no matter how clear the water may appear, I will always use some form of water treatment just to be on the safe side.